cisco-system-traffic-generator/trex-core/scripts/automation/trex_control_plane/doc_stl/api/client_code.rst

 .. code-block:: python

-    :caption: Example 1: Minimal example of client interacting with the TRex server
+    # Example 1: Minimal example of client interacting with the TRex server

     c = STLClient()